sustainable-computing-io/kepler/GOVERNANCE.md

 which adds their GitHub username to one or more [OWNERS file](https://www.kubernetes.dev/docs/guide/owners/).

-At least one member of the maintainer or the team that owns that repository or main directory, who are already Approvers, approve the PR.
+At least one member of the maintainers or the team that owns that repository or main directory, who are already Approvers, approve the PR.